ngs-course/ngs-course.github.io/Course_Materials/alignment/tutorial/example.md

 # Preliminaries

 In this hands-on will learn how to align DNA and RNA-seq data with most widely used software today.
 Building a whole genome index requires a lot of RAM memory and almost one hour in a typical workstation, for this reason **in this tutorial we will work with chromosome 21** to speed up the exercises.
 The same steps would be done for a whole genome alignment.
-Two different datasets, high and low quality have been simulated created, high contains 0.1% of mutations and low contains 1%.
+Two different datasets, high and low quality have been simulated for DNA, high contains 0.1% of mutations and low contains 1%.
+For RNA-seq a 100bp and 150bp datasets have been simulated.

 ### NGS aligners used: